3urobeat/csgo-autoaccept-cpp/README.md

 **Easy way:**
 Install `OpenCV` using your package manager (for example on Arch: `sudo pacman -S opencv`)
 If your package manager's repositories don't contain pre-built opencv binaries you have to compile it yourself.
 Take a look at the instructions below!

+Note: I had issues with the Arch opencv package where my program would not compile with linker errors.
+Compiling opencv myself solved this issue.
+YMMV.

 Head over to the [release section](https://github.com/3urobeat/csgo-autoaccept/releases/latest) and download the latest executable.